 They are scalable.
-This means that they can be sent to multiple people at one time.
-This can come in handy when you’re trying to get word out to multiple employers.
+Meaning, you can send an email to multiple people at the same time.
+This is one of the convenient solutions when you’re trying to get the word out to multiple employers.

 Moreover, you can easily automate emails and track progress.
 This allows you to definitively know whom your email has reached successfully.

-Additionally, cold email for job inquiries are convenient both for the sender and the receiver.
+Additionally, cold emails for job inquiries are convenient for both sender and the receiver.

 How to Write a Cold Email Job Inquiry for a Job

 When writing a cold email for job inquiries, there are a few points that one should be mindful of.
 But before that, first and foremost, it is imperative that you recognise the right person to send the cold email for the job to.

 Thus, your email should reach directly to the person in a position of power to take decisions like inviting you for an interview.